bfla/brianChallenge/README.md

 My pseudo-code is pretty bad but the basic ideas are there...

 ##The 'concerns' pattern:
-- I abstracted 'Collaborations' into its own object (in Rails, pseudo-models like this are called 'concerns')
+- I abstracted `Collaborations` into its own object (in Rails, pseudo-models like this are called 'concerns')
-- I also could've made CollaborationInvites into it's own separate concern.
+- I also could've made `CollaborationInvites` into it's own separate concern.
 I didn't but maybe I should've.
 - A concern is like a model but it does not persist in the database.
 - It can access multiple models or change the way a model's data is presented/published.
 - It contains all the business logic for the collaborations.
-- It interacts with the works and users models but only through their external interfaces
+- It interacts with the `Works` and `Users` models but only through their external interfaces
 - It usually has a corresponding route module
-- The Concern doesn't care what's in the models.
+- The concern doesn't care what's in the models.
 It only accesses them via functions.
 - As long as the model's access-point functions perform as expected, changing the models won't break the concern or the route or anything else.
 - If we want, we could even pull the models into separate apps on their own servers.
 We would just rewrite the model's functions to return data from calls to another server.